Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 6. Production of accused to magistrate

-Within 24 hours of the arrest the accused shall be produced before a magistrate having jurisdiction to try such cases.
+Within 24 hours of the arrest, the accused shall be produced before a magistrate having jurisdiction to try such cases.

 7. Remand

-8. After investigation is completed
+8. After the investigation is completed

 9. Cognizance of Offence by Magistrate